daphnediane/schedule-to-html/README.md

 ### Cost

 How much does this panel cost to attend.
-May be left blank
+May be left blank, use "*" to hide cost for workshops.
+"Free" or "$0" may be used to indicate a free panel.
+Use "Kids" to indicate a workshop for younger attendees.

+Example:

+* $5
+* Free
+* $0
+* *
+* Kids
+*

 ### Seats sold